icl-utk-edu/heffte/doc/README.md

 mpirun -n 2 ./speed3d_c2c cufft double 512 256 512  -mps -a2a
 ~~~

 Should you have questions about the use of flags, please refer to `flags.md` for detailed information.
-For systems such Summit supercomputer, which do not support execution with `mpirun` by default, follow the examples:
+For systems, such as Summit supercomputer, which support execution with `jsrun` by default, follow the examples:

 ~~~
 jsrun  -n1280 -a1 -c1 -r40 ./speed3d_r2c fftw double 1024 256 512 -pencils
 jsrun --smpiargs="-gpu" -n192 -a1 -c1 -g1 -r6 ./speed3d_c2c cufft double 1024 1024 1024 -p2p -reorder
 ~~~

 For comparison to other libraries, make sure to use equivalent flags.
-Some libraries only provide benchmarks for evaluating FFT performance starting and ending at a pencils-shaped FFT grid.
-For that cases, use the flag `-io_pencils`.
+Some libraries only provide benchmarks for evaluating FFT performance starting and ending at a pencils-shaped FFT grids.
+For such cases, use the flag `-io_pencils`.

-We have kept old benchmark testers from version 0.2, which can be found in folder `test/`, these benchmarks had limited features and can be still tested as showed below.
+We have kept old benchmark testers from version 0.2, which can be found in folder `test/`, these benchmarks had limited features and can still be tested as showed below.

 ~~~
 mpirun -n 12 ./speed3d_c2c -g 512 256 512 -v -i 82783 -c point -s